krakotay/xlsx-quick-append-rs/docs/overview.md

 # Project overview

-`xlsx-quick-append-rs` is organised as a Cargo workspace containing two crates:
+`excelsior` is organised as a Cargo workspace containing two crates:

 - `rust-core` implements the logic for editing XLSX files.
 It works at the XML level inside the ZIP archive without requiring heavy dependencies.